 No one knows why food allergies are increasing, although several theories exist.
-This leaves doctors and scientists unsure about what to recommend in order to prevent them.
+This leaves doctors and scientists unsure about what to recommend to prevent them.

-And unlike Western medicine, TCM recommendations for food allergies are always individualized.
+And unlike Western medicine, TCM recommendations for food allergies are always individualised.
 Your specific diagnosis impacts your treatment plan and how you will balance your immune system.

 Until you get a personal diagnosis, use these tips to control your food allergies.

-- See an allergist and get tested to learn exactly what you are allergic to.
+- See an allergist and get tested to learn precisely what you are allergic to.

 - Ask about ingredients when you eat at restaurants or when your meal is prepared by someone else.
 Don’t be shy to get specific.

 - Read labels to make sure there aren’t any “hidden” ingredients you’re allergic to.

 - Sometimes people outgrow food allergies.
 Talk to your allergist to get tested if you believe you’re no longer allergic.

 - Eat foods that nourish your immune system.
 Cauliflower, Asian pears, water chestnuts and white cabbage are good antioxidants and support your Wei Qi.
 Be sure to eat both omega-3 and omega-6 fatty acids.
 These fatty acids are found in salmon, tuna, mackerel and other cold-water fish.

 Makes 2 cups

 Put one-third of the dandelion greens in a food processor or blender with olive oil and chop for a minute.
 Add the remaining dandelion greens in two batches until they’re finely chopped.
 Add the garlic, pine nuts, salt and Parmesan, and process until everything is a smooth puree.
 Taste; add more salt if necessary.
 Thin with olive oil or water if needed.